 The Company is committed to building investor confidence and trust through effective open, two-way communication with shareholders and the investment community.
-The Company's Investor Relations (IR) Policy, available on the CDL corporate website (www.cdl.com.sa), sets out the process and mechanism to engage its stakeholders, including the channel of communication through which shareholders and investors may pose queries and through which the Company may respond.
-The IR Policy outlines the principles and statements for the first, second and third quarters in framework in which the Company communicates and engages with investors, analysts and other IR stakeholders to provide balanced, clear and pertinent information.
-To provide investors with a better understanding of the Group's business and growth drivers, regular updates on the Group's strategies, operations and financial performance are available across multiple platforms.
+The Company's Investor Relations (IR) Policy, available on the CDL corporate website (www.cdl.com.sg), sets out the process and mechanism to engage its stakeholders, including the channel of communication through which shareholders and investors may pose queries and through which the Company may respond.
+The IR Policy outlines the principles and framework in which the Company communicates and engages with investors, analysts and other IR stakeholders